MultiSafepay/docs/content/integrations/woocommerce.md

 You can apply [surcharges](/surcharges/) in the plugin when combined with a relevant third-party package.

+> ⚠️ **Attention Dutch merchants**
+> We strongly recommend **not** applying surcharges to [pay later methods](/pay-later/).
+This is now considered providing credit under the Wet op het consumentenkrediet and article 7:57 of the Burgerlijk Wetboek, and requires a permit from the Authority for Financial Markets (AFM).

 <details id="applying-surcharges-with-third-party-packages">
 <summary>Applying surcharges with third-party packages</summary>
 <br>